cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/defining_and_importing_macro_package.md

 In the Cangjie language, macro definitions must be placed within a package declared by `macro package`.
 A package scoped by `macro package` only allows macro definitions to be externally visible, while other declarations remain package-private.

-> **Note:**
->
-> Re-exported declarations are also permitted to be externally visible.
-For concepts related to package management and re-exporting, refer to the [Package Import](../package/import.md) chapter.

 <!-- compile.error -macro4 -->
 <!-- cfg="--compile-macro" -->